KeboHQ/wp-kebo-testimonials/readme.txt

 = Will this plugin leave clutter in my WordPress database? =

-If you choose to delete this plugin, we will remove all trace of data created by this plugin including options, transients and posts.
+If you choose to delete this plugin, we will remove all trace of data created by this plugin including options, transients and testimonials.

 == Screenshots ==